-A Spam Trap is an email address used to find people who are not following best practices or sending unsolicited email.
-Spam Traps are commonly used to identify senders to filter out of inbox placement, which is why, in recent years, they have become more popular and are monitored by major inbox providers.
+A spam trap is an email address used to identify senders who are not following best practices or sending unsolicited email.
+Spam traps are commonly used to place senders in the spam folder, which is why, in recent years, they have become more popular and are monitored by major inbox providers.

 Pristine Spam Trap (PST)

 Pristine spam traps are created with the intention of finding people who are sending spam or not following best practices.
-These emails are never used in a real-world instances and are brand new addresses, so hitting a PST is most likely to cause your IP to be blacklisted or your emails to go to spam.
-In the eyes of Inbox providers, this tells them you either purchased a list or do not follow best practices, since these addresses are not legitimate and do not open emails.
+These emails are never used in real-world instances and are brand new addresses, so hitting a PST is likely to cause your IP to be blacklisted or your emails to go to spam.
+In the eyes of Inbox providers, this means you either purchased a list or do not follow best practices since these addresses are not legitimate and do not open emails.

 Recycled Spam Trap (RST)